HolyBlackCat/cpp-tutorials/language/02_basics/10_loops.md

 After that, it proceeds exactly the same as the regular `while` loop.

-In this case `do`-`while` is more appropriate because we know the condition is always going to be true the first time.
+In this case, the `do`-`while` is more appropriate because we know the condition is always going to be true before the first iteration.

 Here braces can be omitted too, e.g.:
 ```cpp